LucasDelfino92/morrowindsharp/readme.md

 ### How much space do I need to install these mods?

-Roughly 4GB.
-This accounts for installed (that is, uncompressed) mods and also their original installation files, which I recommend keeping just in case you need to reinstall them.
+Roughly 4GB, of which **Intelligent Textures** accounts for 75% the size of.
+And I really recommend you install Intelligent Textures.

 ### How much time will it take me to install all mods?